-Bundles for Babies is a workshop designed to help soon-to-be parents financially prepare for the upcoming baby.
-The workshop is open to all services.
-Active Duty participants who attend will receive a free baby bundle with a bag, books, blankets, clothing and more.
+Bundles for Babies is a workshop designed to help soon-to-be parents prepare for their upcoming baby.

-Heart Link is a spouse orientation program for new military spouses.
+Heart Link is an orientation program for new spouses.

-Transition Assistance Program (TAP) is designed to equip separating and retiring civilian and military personnel and their eligible family members with skills and knowledge for entry or re-entry into the private sector.
-The emphasis of TAP is on transition preparation rather than job placement.
+Transition Assistance Program (TAP) is designed to equip separating and retiring civilian and military personnel and their eligible family members with skills and knowledge for entry or re-entry onto the private sector.
 Program components include:

 Pre-separation – briefing must be completed at least 90 days before separation / retirement and is a prerequisite to attend the 5-day Transition Goals, Plans & Success (GPS) Workshop.

 5-day Transition GPS Workshop – taught in partnership with the U.S. Department of Labor (DoL) and the U.S. Department of Veterans Affairs (VA).

 Capstone – an individual evaluation of a members career readiness standards.
 Capstones must be completed no earlier than 150 days and no later than 90 days from individuals date of separation.